 Writer Paul Cornell’s credits including “Human Nature/The Family of Blood” and “Father’s Day” from the Doctor Who series revival, a lengthy list of Doctor Who novels and audio plays which include the creation of the popular character Bernice Summerfield, as well as TV series such as his own CITV show Wavelength as well as Robin Hood, Primeval, Coronation Street and Casualty, and a list of comics for Marvel, DC, Vertigo and 2000AD on titles such as Captain Britain and MI-13, Young Avengers, Wolverine, Knight and Squire, Batman and Robin, Action Comics, Demon Knights, XTNCT, Pan-African Judges and Saucer Country.
 He’s also written the novels Something More, British Summertime, London Falling and The Severed Streets and he penned Titan Publishing’s Third Doctor comic series.
 We welcome Paul back for another visit.

-Comics writer, screenwriter and playwright Tony Lee has written for IDW’s Doctor Who comics series, Big Finish’s audio productions (for the Doctor Who, Bernice Summerfield and Dorian Grey series) and has written for Marvel Comics, Panini, DC Comics, Markosia Comics and Titan Comics, including MacGuyver series for Image Comics and a Battlestar Galactica miniseries for Dynamite Entertainment, as well as several teen novels, Stalker, Mister Scratch, Jigsaw Lady, Noticed, and GamerHate.
+Comics writer, screenwriter and playwright Tony Lee has written for IDW’s Doctor Who comics series, Big Finish’s audio productions (for the Doctor Who, Bernice Summerfield and Dorian Grey series) and has written for publishers including Marvel Comics, Panini, DC Comics, Heavy Metal Magazine, Dynamite and Titan Comics, on licenses such as Spider-Man, Star Trek, Superboy and Battlestar Galactica among others.
+As well as writing novels for reluctant readers, Tony is now working in film and TV in the UK and US, recently writing for BBC One’s Doctors series.
 Tony’s a Gallifrey One regular and we’re happy to welcome him back.

 Christopher Jones was the artist on Doctor Who: The Third Doctor for Titan Comics, written by long-time Doctor Who writer Paul Cornell, and recently drew the SF graphic novel Also Known As written by Tony Lee & Andrew Nicholaou and colored by Charlie Kirchoff.
 Hes worked for DC, Marvel, Titan, Slave Labor Graphics, Image, Malibu, Caliber and many other comics companies, including as the regular series artist on Young Justice based on the Cartoon Network series.
 He’s also a long-time Gallifrey One guest who has created some of our greatest designs (including this year’s logo!), and were thrilled to have him back.